zetTtai/DnDCharacterSheet/src/Web/README.md

 ## Folder Structure:

-### ClientApp-React/ClientApp
+### ClientApp
-- Contains the React application files, providing the front-end user interface.
+- Contains the Angular project, providing the front-end user interface.

 ### Endpoints &rarr; REST API / HTTP Endpoints Definition
 - Defines the RESTful API or HTTP endpoints that external clients can interact with.